What is a Breast Reduction?

 How small of a cup size can my breasts become with a breast reduction?

-Any size reduction is possible as long as a surgeon can conserve enough breast tissue to support the breasts’ function, such as the nipple and the proper structure of the breast glands, nerves, and other structures.
-This includes supporting proper blood flow and milk production.
+Any size reduction is possible as long as a surgeon can conserve enough breast tissue to support the breasts’ function.
+This includes the nipple and the proper structure of the breast glands, nerves, and other structures.
+As well as supporting proper blood flow and milk production.

 Does breast reduction scarring eventually fade?